Ames-hub/pyhoster/README.md

 # Compatibility
 This works on every OS as far as I know.<br>
-As long as the OS can run Python3.12, it should be able to run this.<br>
+As long as the OS can run one of the listed compatible versions of python, it should be able to run this.<br>
 There's nothing stopping it from doing so at least<br>

 Only exception is MacOS/OSX.
 I don't have a mac to test it on and I'm assuming Mac uses different OS commands and directories.<br>